miyashita-code/Fast_And_Slow/README.md

 Download and install PostgreSQL from the official website.

 ### Step 2: Create Database in PostgreSQL
-Use psql or a PostgreSQL GUI to create a new database for the application.
+Use psql or a PostgreSQL GUI to create a new database for the application:

-in psql
 ```
 CREATE DATABASE rementia;
 ```